ZeroCho/react-vote/README.md

 ### onCreate: Function(data: Object)
 It's an callback function triggered when you create a new vote.
 The only parameter is a whole vote data.

+### onEdit: Function(data: Object)
+It's an callback function triggered when you edit an existing vote.
+The only parameter is a whole vote data(edited)

 ### onUpvote: Function(data: Object, diff: Object)
 It's an callback function triggered when you upvote.
 The first parameter is a whole vote data, the second is the difference between previous and current data.